Beachborough School, Nr Brackley

 WORD ON THE GROUND

 The mums I’ve talked to have really rated it, and it definitely has a very upbeat, ‘can-do’ aura.
-The Beachborough Triathlon series and cross-country horse-riding competitions in the school have been going down well.
+The Beachborough Triathlon series and the Beachborough Eventers Challenge (cross-country horse-riding competition) in the school have been going down well.

 Good for: Well-rounded kids.
 The vibe is informal and friendly, but academically strong – not an easy mix to pull off.
 The superior sport, drama and music facilities are impressive and all children get to participate fully.
 Good flexible after-school care in mind is particularly helpful for busy working parents.